CLI Reference

 Troubleshooting

-• For provider or auth routing confusion, run akmon config explain-provider.
+• For provider or auth routing confusion in the reference agent, run akmon config explain-provider.

 • For failed provider setup, run akmon doctor providers.